harvesthq/platform/Platform_Technical_FAQ.md

   timer styles provided by Harvest.
 If you wish to [provide your own styles](#styling), just set this to `true`.

-- **skipJquery** _(optional)_ - whether or not to load Harvest's jQuery in the Harvest Platform load sequence.
-If you prefer to use your own and avoid a second HTTP request, set this to `true`. **Note: If using a version of jQuery older than the one used in the Harvest Platform (v1.7.2), you may experience issues.

 <a name="timers"></a>
 ## How can I add timers to my items?